MFAP-1/fibia-game/README.md

 ## Find more about this project
 To see a slide presentation, just follow the link: <a href="https://docs.google.com/presentation/d/1j7yronSwywCUtWFUyfTaDcwny59ngEuGDApPNWija4I/edit?usp=sharing">Fibia slide presentation</a>.
+For an enhanced experience, watch it in the 'presentation mode'.
+There are important transitions.

 ## Disclaimer
 The Fibia game-project was inspired in a classic MMORPG Tibia (https://www.tibia.com/), and it was built solely for education purposes.
 Thus, I do not own any copyrights to  sprites nor sounds used in this project.